C-Dramas To Watch In January 2017 — What Chinese Dramas Should You Be Checking Out This Month?

 Love & Life & Lie

-The only C-drama on this list from another Chinese television station besides Hunan TV, Love & Life & Lie is a drama by the Zhejiang TV (ZJTV).
+The only C-drama on this list from another Chinese network besides Hunan TV, Love & Life & Lie is a drama by the Zhejiang TV (ZJTV).
 Also known by its literal title Yu Jian Ai Qing De Li Xian Shen, it is a romance drama starring Chen Xiao as Li Yao Nan and Zhou Dong Yu as Liu Xin Tong.

 Liu Xin Tong is an optimistic girl who comes from an impoverished family.
-But when an accident occurs, Xin Tong and her mother are forced to move into the home of the wealthy businessman Ji Bai Jun.
-There, Xin Tong lives with the two Ji kids, the spoiled Zhi Zhen and the sweet Zhen Yu, and also meets their friend, Li Yao Nan.
+But when an accident occurs, Xin Tong and her mother are forced to move into the home of the wealthy businessman, Ji Bai Jun.
+There, Xin Tong lives with the two Ji kids, the spoiled Zhi Zhen, and the sweet Zhen Yu, and also meets their friend, Li Yao Nan.
 When both Xin Tong and Zhi Zhen fall in love with Yao Nan, can Xin Tong overcome all of the obstacles to be with her one true love?

 Love & Life & Lie will run for a total of 38 episodes on ZJTV.
 For those who do not have access to Chinese channels, it can be viewed exclusively on Viki.
-Two new episodes will upload on weekdays meaning eight episodes per week.
+Two new episodes will upload on weekdays, meaning eight episodes per week.

 [Featured Image by Hunan Broadcasting System (Hunan TV)]